 A bunch of freshly harvested vegetable is roughly chopped.

-Add chopped or sliced onions and stir for the onion to become translucent and the slimy liquid like that of Okra vegetable disappears.
+Add chopped or sliced onions and stir till the onions become translucent and the slimy liquid like that of Okra vegetable disappears.

-We serve it when it is still hot with Khamali and a glass of cold lassi goes best with this.
+We serve it while it is still hot with Khamali and a glass of cold lassi goes best with this dish.
 In some areas of Gilgit Baltistan it is served with fresh butter.